A Not-For-Profit 501 (c)3 Tax-Exempt Organization

-Finally, a familiar face assisting in the operation of the Martial Arts Education Fund, is Travis Boggs, son of Bob Boggs.
+In 2022, Bob Boggs' son, Travis Boggs, became the President of the Martial Arts Education Fund.
 Travis, along with his father, were both named to Olathe’s Top 150 athletes in 2008 during the city of Olathe’s Sesquicentennial Celebration.

 Millions of people around the world viewed Travis Boggs on MSNBC’s Ashley Banfied “Live” for his instructing and patriotic efforts.
 The cabin crew members who took down Richard Reid, the “Shoe Bomber”, on American Airlines, had trained in the America In Defense Program taught by Travis Boggs and developed by Chuck Norris and Bob Wall.

 In November of 2014, Travis Boggs was selected as one of two coaches for the United Society of Ju-Jitsu Organization's (USJJO) Team USA that competed in the Ju-Jitsu International Federation (JJIF) World Ju-Jitsu Championship that were held in Paris, France.
 Travis continued to coach Ju-Jitsu Teams that fought in Wroclaw, Poland (2016) and Malmö, Sweden (2018).
 The USJJO is the National Governing Body of Ju-Jitsu in the USA and Official National Member to the JJIF.
 The JJIF, including the United States of America, has 81 member countries which are organized and governed by the International World Games Association (IWGA) under the patronage of the International Olympic Committee (IOC).
 The JJIF in 2015 was accepted into the Asian Games, the biggest multi-sport games after the Olympics.